 If you are composing electronic music, whether it is dub-step, dance, or something monumental as cinematographic electronic music, you still need to know how the audio wave works to make your craftsmanship better.
-Attack, sustain, decay and release influence the audio wave and change the way you can use it artistically.
-Prepare to dive in with us to know more about the attack, sustain, decay and release in music production.
+Attack, decay, sustain and release influence the audio wave and change the way you can use it artistically.
+Prepare to dive in with us to know more about the attack, decay, sustain and release in music production.

 Sound waves, which are produced by speakers, headphones or any object around you, are perceived by our human auditory hearing.
 A sound wave first travels through the outer ear and then to the brain’s temporal lobe, where it gets converted to the audio information that we hear.
 The fact that the outer ear has in itself two ears, you can for sure know where the signal came from and from which side.

 In addition to knowing the originating location of the sound, we also have the ability to recognize the timbre and register how the sound changes over time.
 And on those, our natural capabilities are based on producing sounds artificially, whether it would be a musical piece or media broadcast.
 Nowadays, we can produce sounds either using analog means, or we can do it digitally.